 Katy Perry and Orlando Bloom welcome baby girl

-Katy and Perry welcomed a baby girl this week – and the couple let UNICEF break the news about their bundle of joy on Instagram.
+Katy Perry and Orlando Bloom welcomed a baby girl this week – and the couple let UNICEF break the news about their bundle of joy on Instagram.
 UNICEF, an agency of the United Nations that provides aid to children around the world, posted a black-and-white photo of Perry and Bloom's hands holding their daughter's.

 On Perry's nail is a daisy.
 They named their daughter Daisy Dove Bloom.